 - Bulk trash must be generated by the customer at the residential unit where it is collected.
 Bulk trash will not be collected if it is generated by anyone other than the resident of the home.
 Do not place items in front of a vacant lot or home — they will not be collected.

 Mattress drop-off has ended for the season as of Oct.
 1, 2023, and will resume from April 1-Oct.
 4, 2024.

 Brush is picked up in the 1st and 3rd weeks of each month.
 Brush must be cut into 3-to-6-foot lengths and tied in small bundles, no more than 70 pounds.
 Untied brush can be brought to the compost site, 1 Kimberly Ave.
 Logs and stumps are prohibited.

 Leaf Bag Pickup

 The 2023 pickup schedule for leaf bags is April 15-June 1 and Oct.
 1-Dec.
 15. Place curbside for pickup, or bring to the compost site, 1 Kimberly Ave.
 Must be in biodegradable paper bags only.
 Plastic bags are prohibited.
 Leaves and grass clippings must be in separate bags.
 Leaves or grass clippings packed in trash cans will not be accepted.
-See the 2023 Garbage Schedule.
+See the 2024 Garbage Schedule (coming soon).

 Call the Highway Department at 203-937-3644 or 203-937-3585 to have metals — including household appliances, also known as white goods, and toilets — picked up on your regular trash day.
 Arrangements can usually be made to have your old appliances removed when new ones are delivered.
 Appliance doors must be removed.